 Old Town San Diego's Día de los Muertos is a celebration of the history, culture, and heritage of the region that honors one of its most important holidays.
 It is at this time that the spirits of loved ones who have died return to earth to celebrate with friends and family, during this happy, festive, very artistic, and visually stimulating time, which is not in any way to be confused with Halloween.

 The event consists of three major themes: Remembrance, Community and Celebration

 Visit over 40 altars of remembrance presented in both traditional and contemporary ways, including a public altar where you are encouraged to participate by adding your own mementos and photos.
 In various museums in the park, there will also be altars commemorating the people who lived and worked in Old Town during the 1800s.

-The candlelight procession is only on November 2.
 Participants can purchase electronic candles at several locations.
 The procession symbolizes community unity and will proceed from the state park to El Campo Santo cemetery.

 We encourage visitors to come in Day of Dead costume or sugar skull face paint and add to the celebration!

 Through art, music, and ritual Día de los Muertos honors our ancestors and celebrates today's community.